robertwilkinson9/ts-reserve-assets/README.md

 I started off with a desk-booker and then realised that it could be used for reserving books in a library, seats at a restaurant ...

-Various example config files are given, ut any of them can be copied and changef.
+Various example config files are given, any of them can be copied and changed.

 The system does require that a start datetime and end datetime are given.

-It presents the user with radio buttons to choose between a number of groups and then a pull-down list of items in the group to select.
+It presents the user with radio buttons to choose between a number of groups - XXX test with one group? and then a pull-down list of items in the group to select.

 An email address is used for the booking.